-Copies of recent syllabi for required courses are available on the "W" drive under Clinical Psychology Graduate Syllabi.
+Copies of recent syllabi for required courses are available on the D2L.depaul.edu Graduate Study in Psychology area.
 In order to ensure that students are studying the most current material in the field of clinical psychology, the comprehensive exam is based on the most recent syllabus for the required courses.